Heritage FAQs

 When there is insufficient evidence to reinstate lost elements of the place, this lack of information about the design, materials and detailing would mean that rebuilding would involve guesswork which is not an acceptable practice based on the Burra Charter.

-The City’s Municipal Heritage Inventory (Heritage Survey) 2018 includes the following ruins:
+The City’s Local Heritage Survey 2025 includes the following ruins:

 1. Peelhurs (ruin) - managed by the City as a ruin